2022 West Java earthquake: Impact

-Power outages affected more than 366,000 homes, of which 89 percent were already restored.
+Power outages affected more than 366,000 homes.
 At least 681 homes, six schools and 10 religious buildings were damaged in Sukabumi Regency.
 No deaths were recorded there, although 11 people were injured and 58 families were displaced.
-In Caringin Subdistrict, Lebak Regency, two schools and 89 houses were damaged, and a person was injured.
+In Caringin Subdistrict, two schools and 89 houses were damaged, and a person was injured.
 Seventy eight homes, a madrasah, and an Islamic boarding school were damaged in Bogor Regency.
+Five homes and place of worship were damage in West Bandung and a person was injured.
+Minor damage also occurred in the Depok.

 The earthquake was felt strongly in Jakarta, Indonesia's capital, causing residents to flock to the streets.
 High-rise buildings swayed and were evacuated.
 Cracks appeared on an apartment building in Ancol, North Jakarta.

 Casualties

 There were 335 confirmed deaths according to the BNPB, 165 of them had been successfully identified.

 The regent of Cianjur, Herman Suherman, claimed the total death toll was 635.
 He said many deaths went unreported as they were immediately buried by relatives for religious reasons and did not report these deaths.
 According to him, Cugenang District saw 397 deaths—the most number of deaths among the 13 districts affected.
 In Cianjur District, 78 died and 50 died in Warungkondang District.
 The BNPB said on 13 December that additional verifications and reevaluations would be carried out to address the discrepancy in the death toll.
 The agency said if deaths were not recorded and no death certificate is presented, the individual would not be considered deceased.

 Most of the deaths were caused by collapsing buildings.
 A majority were students of several schools who died after being hit by falling debris.
 The BNPB revealed more than one third of those killed were children.
 In Cikancana, a village in Gekbrong District, six students died from head injuries.
 The bodies of ten people were found beneath a landslide in Cugenang District.
 More than 30 people were killed by a landslide in Cijedil village.
-One person was killed and another twenty were injured after a factory partially collapsed.
+One person was killed and another 20 were injured after a factory partially collapsed.

 A further 7,729 people were injured—593 in serious condition.
 Five people remained missing, possibly buried under collapsed structures.
 Dozens of students were injured by falling debris at their schools.
 The injured were taken to the four hospitals around Cianjur.
 Due to a large number of injured arriving at Cianjur Hospital, a field hospital was constructed in the parking lot.
 At Cimacan Hospital, 237 people received treatment—150 were released while 13 others died.
 A further 114,683 people were displaced.